marti0001/M_Olszewski-projects-portfolio/README.md

 # Portfolio Machine Learning / Artificial Intelligence

 Hello!
-I'm Marcin Olszewski and this repository showcase a selection of my projects, covering various areas in machine learning, deep learning, and data analysis.
+I'm Marcin Olszewski and this repository showcases a selection of my projects, covering various areas in machine learning, deep learning, and data analysis.
 Each project includes a detailed description of the objective, approach, tools used, and outcomes

 ## Table of Contents